JoshuaGrams/philtre2d/doc/engine/scene-tree.md

 Scene Tree
 ==========

 The scene tree tracks objects and manages transforms and local coordinates for child objects.
 It manages updating all its child objects and adding them to the draw order.
-This module is 'stateful'.
-There is only one scene tree.

 Basic Usage
 -----------